awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

    1. Choose **Submit**\.

 **To modify a Spot Fleet request using the AWS CLI**
-Use the following [modify\-spot\-fleet\-request](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-spot-fleet-request.html) command to update the target capacity of the specified Spot Fleet request:
+Use the [modify\-spot\-fleet\-request](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-spot-fleet-request.html) command to update the target capacity of the specified Spot Fleet request\.

 ```
-aws ec2 modify-spot-fleet-request --spot-fleet-request-id sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --target-capacity 20
+aws ec2 modify-spot-fleet-request \
+    --spot-fleet-request-id sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE \
+    --target-capacity 20
 ```

-You can modify the previous command as follows to decrease the target capacity of the specified Spot Fleet without terminating any Spot Instances as a result:
+You can modify the previous command as follows to decrease the target capacity of the specified Spot Fleet without terminating any Spot Instances as a result\.

 ```
-aws ec2 modify-spot-fleet-request --spot-fleet-request-id sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --target-capacity 10 --excess-capacity-termination-policy NoTermination
+aws ec2 modify-spot-fleet-request \
+    --spot-fleet-request-id sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE \
+    --target-capacity 10 \
+    --excess-capacity-termination-policy NoTermination
 ```

-## Canceling a Spot Fleet Request<a name="cancel-spot-fleet"></a>
+## Canceling a Spot Fleet request<a name="cancel-spot-fleet"></a>

 When you are finished using your Spot Fleet, you can cancel the Spot Fleet request\.
 This cancels all Spot requests associated with the Spot Fleet, so that no new Spot Instances are launched for your Spot Fleet\.
 You must specify whether the Spot Fleet should terminate its Spot Instances\.
 If you terminate the instances, the Spot Fleet request enters the `cancelled_terminating` state\.
 Otherwise, the Spot Fleet request enters the `cancelled_running` state and the instances continue to run until they are interrupted or you terminate them manually\.